Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 535 million years ago

 Around 535 million years ago, the eukaryotes went berzerk.
 That’s known as the Cambrian Explosion, a super-major biological golden age when the diversity of all animal life on Earth exploded.
-Nobody’s entirely sure what started it, but suddenly life created innovations that the planet had never seen.
-Creatures used minerals and seawater to build skeletons and shells, some acquired weapons like claws, while others developed defensive plates.
+Nobody’s entirely sure what started it, but suddenly, life created innovations that the planet had never seen.
+Creatures used minerals and seawater to build skeletons and shells.
+Some acquired weapons like claws, while others developed defensive plates.

 The evolutionary arms race between predators and prey was underway.
 It heralded the dawn of the Phanerozoic Eon, the one we’re in now.
 The Earth spent the better part of two eons under the rule of many archaea, bacteria, and some soft-bodied worms until the Cambrian exploded.
 After the Cambrian, the party got so hot in the oceans by the Ordovician Period.